rrnyquist/ebenezer/_Scripture/ESV/60_I_Peter.md

-Peter, an apostle of Jesus Christ, To those who are elect exiles of the Dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia, ^0101
+Peter, an apostle of Jesus Christ, To those who are elect exiles of the dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia, ^0101

-according to the foreknowledge of God the Father, in the sanctification of the Spirit, for obedience to Jesus Christ and for sprinkling with his blood : May grace and peace be multiplied to you. ^0102
+according to the foreknowledge of God the Father, in the sanctification of the Spirit, for obedience to Jesus Christ and for sprinkling with his blood:May grace and peace be multiplied to you. ^0102

 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, ^0103

 to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, ^0104

-who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time. ^0105
+who by God's power are being guarded through faith for a salvation ready to be revealed in the last time. ^0105

 In this you rejoice, though now for a little while, if necessary, you have been grieved by various trials, ^0106

-so that the tested genuineness of your faith —more precious than gold that perishes though it is tested by fire —may be found to result in praise and glory and honor at the revelation of Jesus Christ. ^0107
+so that the tested genuineness of your faith--more precious than gold that perishes though it is tested by fire--may be found to result in praise and glory and honor at the revelation of Jesus Christ. ^0107

 Though you have not seen him, you love him.
 Though you do not now see him, you believe in him and rejoice with joy that is inexpressible and filled with glory, ^0108